University of Florida Homepage

-Beyond the University Honors Program are the various college and departmental upper-division honors programs that permit students to attempt to graduate cum laude (with honors), magna cum laude (with high honors), or summa cum laude (with highest honors).
-Because English majors are students in the College of Liberal Arts and Sciences, they must fulfill the minimum requirement established by the college to graduate with any level of honors.
+Because English majors are students in the College of Liberal Arts and Sciences, they must fulfill the minimum requirement established by the college to graduate with any level of honors—whether it is cum laude (with honors), magna cum laude (with high honors), or summa cum laude (with highest honors).
 That minimum requirement is a 3.5 upper-division UF GPA.
-Upper-division GPA’s are calculated on the basis of the grades students earn in all the courses they take starting in the semester they are ranked 3LS–or to put it somewhat differently, they are calculated on the basis of all the courses students take starting in the semester after the one in which they pass the 60-hour mark.
-It does not matter if these courses are taught at the upper- or the lower-division level; nor does it matter if the courses count for the major or not.
+Notice that your upper-division GPA does not refer to upper-division courses.
+It refers, instead, to all courses you take after achieving 3LS status—that is, beginning the semester after you have earned your 60th credit.
+It does not matter if these courses are upper- or lower-division; nor does it matter if the courses count for the major or not.
 It only matters when students take them.

 Honors Seminar and Honors Thesis Requirements